Louis Armstrong, the legendary jazz musician, wore a Star of David throughout his adult life.

 The family’s tzedakah (charity) translated into tikkun olam (repairing the world), since it impacted not only Louis Armstrong, but also the millions who’ve been inspired by Armstrong’s music.

-As we move from Black History Month into the Hebrew month of Adar and its signature holiday, Purim, it is good to reflect on Armstrong’s great legacy of joy.
+As we move through Black History Month into the Hebrew month of Adar and its signature holiday, Purim, it is good to reflect on Armstrong’s great legacy of joy.

 In songs such as “What a Wonderful World” (a personal favorite) and “On The Sunny Side Of The Street,” Armstrong helped people find joy in a troubling, and often bleak world.

-Now that Purim is almost here (it begins Wednesday night), we have an opportunity to take a break from our fretful lives.
+Now that Purim is almost here, we have an opportunity to take a break from our fretful lives.
 On Purim we are commanded to give tasty delicacies to the less privileged, to our friends, and to ourselves.